aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/supra_governance.md

 ## Function `get_signer_testnet_only`

-Only called in testnet where the core resources account exists and has been granted power to mint Aptos coins.
+Only called in testnet where the core resources account exists and has been granted power to mint Supra coins.

 <pre><code><b>public</b> <b>fun</b> <a href="supra_governance.md#0x1_supra_governance_get_signer_testnet_only">get_signer_testnet_only</a>(core_resources: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, signer_address: <b>address</b>): <a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>